 12% of 162 obese pregnant women scored positively on the Epwoth Sleepiness Scale (ESS), but this was not confirmed on formal testing using more invasive techniques.

-Neither the ESS questionnaire nor the RUSleeping (RUS) meter appeared to provide a reliable method with which to diagnose OSA in pregnancy.
+Neither the ESS questionnaire nor the RUSleeping (RUS) meter appeared to provide a reliable method with which to screen for OSA in pregnancy.

-Larger studies using screening questionnaires coupled with updated and less invasive monitoring technology are required before prevalence of OSA in pregnancy can be reliably estimated.
+Larger studies using screening questionnaires coupled with updated, less invasive, diagnostic technology are required before prevalence of OSA in pregnancy can be reliably estimated and clinical practice can be improved.

 Abstract